-Summer Solstice Sangria is a refreshing treat on the longest day of the summer.
+Summer Sangria is a refreshing treat on the longest day of the summer.
 It’s easy, fruity and oh-so-good.
 The best part is, you don’t have to go through the trouble of making the sangria.
 I sure as heck didn’t.

-summer solstice: another hot-as-hell day
+Summer solstice: another hot-as-hell day

 As I begin to write this, I now realize yesterday was technically the Summer Solstice.
 The solstice marks the start of summer or winter, depending on what hemisphere you’re in.